 The whole case of this chest is supported by turned legs which created vertical extensions that parallel the vertical turned and reeded columns.
-This chest of drawers has, solid mahogany sides, and a shaped skirt, which are.
-Along its’ sides are simple, but very delicate, serpentine outlines and at its’ front is an elegant central drop.
+This chest of drawers has solid mahogany sides, and a shaped skirt.
+Along its’ sides are simple, but very delicate, serpentine curves and at its’ front is an elegant central drop.

-During America’s Federal, or Neoclassical period, this specific form was extremely quite popular.
-This particular design enjoyed tremendous favor amongst the elite, or well-to-do” citizens in the newly formed republic.
+During America’s Federal, or Neoclassical period, this specific form was extremely popular and additionally, it was quite expensive.
+This particular design enjoyed tremendous favor among the New Republic’s elite, or “well-to-do” citizens in the newly formed Republic.
 Although numerous examples of this particular prototype exist, the attrition rate of those examples is quite high.
 This chest is an exception.